A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

 \subsubsection{Memory-aware Knowledge Tracing}

-In order to enhance the interpretability of deep learning-based KT models, memory-aware knowledge tracing introduces an external memory module \citep{graves2016hybrid} to store the knowledge concepts and update the corresponding knowledge mastery of the student.
-The most representative of these models is Dynamic Key-Value Memory Networks (DKVMN) for knowledge tracing \citep{zhang2017dynamic}, which can accurately point out students' specific knowledge state on KCs.
-DKVMN initializes a static matrix called a $key$ matrix to store latent KCs and a dynamic matrix called a $value$ matrix to store and update the mastery of corresponding KCs through read and write operations over time.
+To enhance the interpretability of DKT, memory-aware knowledge tracing introduces an external memory module, as proposed by \citep{graves2016hybrid}.
+This module is designed to {store the and update the corresponding knowledge mastery of the student.} The most representative example is Dynamic Key-Value Memory Networks (DKVMN) for knowledge tracing, as proposed by \citep{zhang2017dynamic}.
+DKVMN highlights students' specific knowledge states on various knowledge categories.
+It initializes a static matrix, referred to as a $key$ matrix to store latent KCs and a dynamic matrix, called a $value$ matrix to store and update the mastery of corresponding KCs through read and write operations over time.

 As shown in Fig. \ref{fdkvmn}, an embedding matrix is first defined to obtain the embedding vector $k_t$ of the exercises.
-A correlation weight $\bm{w}_t$ is then obtained by taking the inner product between the exercise embedding $k_t$ and the $key$ vectors $M^k$, following by the softmax activation: where the correlation weight $\bm{w}_t$ represents the correlation between the exercises and all latent KCs.
-Both the read and write operations will use $\bm{w}_t$.
+A correlation weight $\bm{w}_t$ is then obtained by taking the inner product between the exercise embedding $k_t$ and the $key$ vectors $M^k$, followed by the softmax activation: where the correlation weight $\bm{w}_t$ represents the correlation between the exercises and all latent KCs.

-For the read operation, DKVMN can predict student performance based on the student's knowledge mastery.
-More specifically, DKVMN reads students’ mastery of the exercise $\bm{r}_t$ with reference to the weighted sum of all memory vectors in the $value$ matrix using the correlation weight.
-Then the read content and the input exercise embeddings are then concatenated together and passed to a fully connected layer to yield a summary vector $\bm{f}_t$, which contains both the student's knowledge mastery and the prior difficulty of the exercise.
-Furthermore, the student's performance can be predicted by applying another fully connected layer with a sigmoid activation function to the summary vector: where $\bm{W}_f$ and $\bm{W}_p$ are the weight parameters, while $\bm{b}_f$ and $\bm{b}_p$ are bias terms.
+In the read operation, DKVMN predicts student performance based on the student's knowledge mastery.
+Specifically, DKVMN reads students’ mastery of the exercise $\bm{r}_t$ with reference to the weighted sum of all memory vectors in the $value$ matrix using the correlation weight.
+The read content and the input exercise embeddings are then concatenated together and passed to a fully connected layer to yield a summary vector $\bm{f}_t$, which contains both the student's knowledge mastery and the prior difficulty of the exercise.
+Furthermore, the student's performance can be predicted by applying another fully connected layer with a sigmoid activation function to the summary vector: where $\bm{W}_f$ and $\bm{W}_p$ are the weights, $\bm{b}_f$ and $\bm{b}_p$ are bias terms.